deccico/adrian2045.com/content/post/avoid-spam-with-multiple-email-aliases.md

 alias_email = 'yourname@gmail.com'
 ```

 ## aliar.py

-This is the main code that you run and where you define the email aliases.
-1..50 aliases are created below:
+This is the main code that you run to define the email aliases.
+Below, 1 to 50 aliases are created:

 ```python
 import requests